cartesi/docs/docs/tutorials/helloworld/cartesi-machine.md

 %tutorials.helloworld.run
 ```

-## Cartesi Machine for the Hello World DApp
+## Cartesi Machine for the Hello World dApp

 The machine instantiated above runs fine, however in order to make it usable by on-chain code we'll need to make a couple of improvements.

-First of all, instead of *executing* the computation, we must specify the Cartesi Machine as a computation *template*.
+First of all, instead of _executing_ the computation, we must specify the Cartesi Machine as a computation _template_.
 In practice, this means that no actual computation is to take place at the moment.
-Rather, we want the *computation specification* to be stored in a way that can later be executed by a Cartesi Compute node, upon request.
+Rather, we want the _computation specification_ to be stored in a way that can later be executed by a Cartesi Compute node, upon request.

-Other than that, we must specify the machine in such a way that the computation output can be actually *read* by the Cartesi Compute node.
-This means that, instead of simply printing "Hello World!" to the screen, we need to specify that the string should be written to an *output drive*, from which the Cartesi Compute node will be able to pick it up.
+Other than that, we must specify the machine in such a way that the computation output can be actually _read_ by the Cartesi Compute node.
+This means that, instead of simply printing "Hello World!" to the screen, we need to specify that the string should be written to an _output drive_, from which the Cartesi Compute node will be able to pick it up.

-With these ideas in mind, let us look at a full-fledged Cartesi Machine specification that can be used by our Cartesi Compute DApp:
+With these ideas in mind, let us look at a full-fledged Cartesi Machine specification that can be used by our Cartesi Compute dApp:

 ```bash
 docker run \